annaobara/annaobara/README.md

-# 🎵 Anna Obara | Sound & Music Computing Student 🎶
+# Sound & Music Computing Student 🎶

 **🔊 Exploring the intersection of audio, technology, and computation.**
 Passionate about **DSP, spatial audio, and interactive sound experiences**.